What we do

 Every year we are happy to receive requests from many different Danish cultural actors, and we give advice on how their idea for a project can become successful in cooperation with local partners and provide mutual inspiration.
 Unfortunately we do not have the resources to advise all of them.

 The head office in Copenhagen organizes every summer a 3 week Danish course for foreign students in collaboration with KVUC.
 Read more here.

 Danish Cultural Institute offers lectures on culture and society in the countries where we have local branches.
 We also organize shorter visiting programs for groups of people.
 If you are interested in a lecture or visiting program by Danish Cultural Institute, you are welcome to contact our institutes for further information and prices.

 Artist, musicians, writers and scientists have the possibility to apply for a artist-in-residence in the Gargarin apartment located in the center of St. Petersburg.
 Danish Cultural Institute in Russia administers the stay.
-We also facilitate information about residency opportunities in the other countries of our institutes.
 Read more here (in Danish only).

 Danish Cultural Center in Beijing

 Danish Cultural Center in 798 Arts District in Beijing opened in 2005 and is Denmark’s official platform for the exchange of culture and art in China.
 The area ‘798’ has every year about 8 mio. visitors.

 If If you are interested in hosting an event at Danish Cultural Center in 798 Arts District in Beijing or would like more information about the Center, feel free to contact us at email@example.com